treasure-data/treasure-boxes/scenarios/compare_last_results/README.md

 ## Scenario

 The purpose of this scenario is to compare the results of different td queries.
 The `store_last_results` can store the first 1 row of the query results to ${td.last_results} variable.
 However it will be unavailable if following `td>` operator uses `store_last_results`.
-If you want to compare the last results betweem differemt jobs, you need to shape the tasks.
+If you want to compare the last results between different jobs, you need to split the tasks.

 *Steps*
 1. Run a query with `store_last_results` parameter.